tomsteg/ngSlides/README.md

 With ngSlides I want to provide a possiblity to write easily slides for a presentation using html.

-In a single html-file a presentation is segmentet like this:
+In a single html-file a presentation is segmented like this:

 	<presentation>
 		<slide>